Northwest Orient Airlines Flight 1-11: Accident

 In the evening of July 13, 1960, at 11:25 pm, Flight 1–11 landed at Okinawa-Naha Airport on the Japanese island of Okinawa, which was its last intended stopover of its journey from New York City, United States, to Manila, Philippines.
 The other stopovers included the American cities of Seattle, Washington, and Anchorage, Alaska, as well as Japan's capital Tokyo.

 The aircraft was prepared for the last leg of its journey to Manila and took off from Okinawa-Naha Airport at 1:12 am on July 14.
-Around two hours after takeoff at 3:15 am, engine no. 2 underwent a sudden loss of power which was indicated to the plane's crew by a drop in mean effective pressure and manifold pressure.
+Around two hours after takeoff at 3:15 am, the No. 2 engine underwent a sudden loss of power which was indicated to the plane's crew by a drop in mean effective pressure and manifold pressure.
 The crew believed that the origin of the problem lay with carburetor icing and so took action to correct the issue.
-When no improvement was made to the situation of engine no. 2, the captain noticed the oil-out temperature of the engine rising.
-The crew thereafter attempted to feather the propeller of engine no. 2, but failed numerous times.
+When no improvement was made to the situation of the No. 2 engine, the captain noticed the oil-out temperature of the engine rising.
+The crew thereafter attempted to feather the propeller of the No. 2 engine, but failed numerous times.
 Following the ongoing engine troubles, the flight was cleared to descend from FL180 18000 ft to FL100 10000 ft.
 The crew declared an emergency at 3:40 am while descending to 9000 ft.
-In an effort to halt engine no. 2 rotation, the crew attempted to activate the firewall shutoff valve so the engine would be deprived of lubricant.
-As a result, the propeller separated from engine no. 2 and slashed a 15 in hole in the plane's fuselage.
-More damage was reported by a continuous fire alarm, alerting the crew to a fire in engine no. 2 which had also spread to the wing.
+In an effort to halt the rotation of the No. 2 engine, the crew attempted to activate the firewall shutoff valve so the engine would be deprived of lubricant.
+As a result, the engine's propeller separated from the engine and slashed a 15 in hole in the plane's fuselage.
+More damage was reported by a continuous fire alarm, alerting the crew to a fire in the No. 2 engine which had also spread to the wing.
 The crew informed Manila of their predicament at 4:20 am before the plane undertook a rapid descent which was lessened in intensity when the plane reached an altitude of 1000 ft.
-The crew had no choice but to ditch the aircraft in the Pacific Ocean about 124.7 km northeast of Manila and 8 km northeast off Polillo Island, Quezon, Philippines.
+The crew was forced to ditch the aircraft in the Pacific Ocean about 124.7 km northeast of Manila and 8 km northeast off Polillo Island, Quezon, Philippines.
 Upon hitting the water at 4:30 am, the tail of the aircraft sheared off along with the right wing and all engines.

 The right wing remained afloat for three hours following the crash, working as a makeshift liferaft for many survivors, while the remainder of the aircraft sank between 8 and 10 minutes after the ditching.
 The survivors were ultimately rescued by the US Coast Guard and US Navy some four to six hours after the crash.
 Of the 58 passengers and crew, 57 survived with 44 suffering minor injuries.
-A single passenger died when the engine no. 2 propeller slashed through the plane's fuselage and struck her.
+A single passenger died when the propeller of the No. 2 engine slashed through the plane's fuselage and struck her.